赋能应用的量子 API

 • Yue Cui, Min Deng, Li You, Bo Gao, and Meng Khoon Tey, "Broad Feshbach resonances in alkali-metal systems", Phys.
 Rev. A, 98, 042708 (2018).

-Tsinghua collaboration: Computational efficiency of MQDT formulation made possible of an exhaustive study of magnetic Feshbach resonances in most alkali-metal species.
+Tsinghua collaboration: Computational efficiency of MQDT formulation made possible an exhaustive study of magnetic Feshbach resonances in most alkali-metal species.

 实验协作成果